 Section 1: The Science of Biology

 Life science or biology is the study of living things.
-Life can be characterized by a group of properties that are common to all living organisms.
-First, living things are made of basic units called cells which is the structural and functional unit of life.
+Life can be characterized by a group of properties common to all living organisms.
+First, living things are made of basic units called cells which are the structural and functional units of life.
 Secondly, they are based on a universal genetic code.
-Thirdly, all living things obtain and use energy in order to grow, develop, and reproduce.
+Thirdly, all living things obtain and use energy to grow, develop, and reproduce.
 Finally, living things respond to their environment, maintain stability, and change over time.
 The study of one living thing always involves the study of other living things.
-Human existence depends on the existence of all living things on earth.
+Human existence depends on the existence of all living things on Earth.

 Biological sciences are all tied together by big ideas or themes.
 Examples of these themes are explained in the chart below.